nandu-99/mock-db-server/README.md

-# **mock-db-server**
+# **mock-json-db-server**

-**mock-db-server** is a simple and lightweight tool to emulate a JSON database.
+**mock-json-db-server** is a simple and lightweight tool to emulate a JSON database.
 It provides a quick and efficient way to mock API endpoints during development and testing, without setting up a full database backend.

 ---